THE CALL OF BOUNDLESS COMPASSION

 The Buddha then revealed that the main purpose for which He came to this world was to preach Amida Buddha’s Vow of Boundless Compassion which promises to save all mundane foolish persons (凡 夫, bombu), good or evil, irrespective of age, gender, social status, intelligence or living conditions, especially in the 1000 years of The Semblance Dharma Age (像 法 時 代) and particularly in this latter day of The Dharma Ending Age (末 法 時 代) that followed.

-We are now deep in this Dharma Ending Age (末 法 時 代) in which human beings – firmly possessed by greed, hatred, ignorance, jealousy and pride – are absolutely incapable of practising strictly in accordance with Shakyamuni Buddha’s lifetime teachings to obtain enlightenment by their own self-power, strict discipline, difficult practices.
+We are now deep in this Dharma Ending Age (末 法 時 代) in which human beings – badly defiled by greed, hatred, illusion, jealousy and pride – are absolutely incapable of practising strictly in accordance with Shakyamuni Buddha’s lifetime teachings to obtain enlightenment by their own self-power, strict discipline, difficult practices.
 The Buddha, out of great compassion for all suffering beings, exhorts all His disciples like ourselves who truly do not have the capacity for these practices, to sincerely entrust themselves completely to Amida Buddha’s fulfilled Primal Vow which is a sure way of breaking free from the relentless cycle of samsara at the end of this life in mortal flesh.

 Shinran Shonin, a true disciple of Shakyamuni Buddha, lived in Japan from 1173 – 1263.
 He listened deeply to the Buddha Dharma and honestly realizing that he is utterly incapable in performing difficult Buddhist practices, he abandoned all those sundry meditative and non-meditative practices after 20 years as a fervent practitioner.
-Single-mindedly he entrust himself and took refuge in Amida Buddha and His Primal Vow.
+Single-heartedly he entrust himself and took refuge in Amida Buddha and His Primal Vow.
 Receiving The Inconceivable gift of Shinjin (信 心), the profound entrusting faith bestowed on him by Amida Buddha and full acceptance of the power of The Compassionate Vow brought him clear knowledge that without any doubt, he will become a Buddha at the end of his life.